nicoleooi/KenKenAnalyzer/README.md

 ## Structure

-* `documents`: Contains folders the draft and final submissions (contains proofs.jp, modelling_report.docx)
+* `documents`: Contains folders for the draft and final submissions (contains proofs.jp, modelling_report.docx).
 * `run.py`: General wrapper script that executes the test_kenken function.
 Runs auto-checks using the model produced by test_kenken.
 * `test.py`: Run this file to confirm that your submission has everything required.
 This essentially just means it will check for the right files and sufficient theory size.